 - followed their degree map in each prior semester (the student must have successfully completed the prescribed courses or satisfied the prescribed electives in the semester mapped),

 - been unable to register for the course during early registration (students waiting to register after the early registration period will not be eligible for the free course guarantee),

 - not received a revised degree map that maps the unavailable course in a future semester without altering the graduation date, and

 - been within 150 percent of the standard time (six years for a bachelor’s degree or three years for an associate degree) to complete the degree.

-Any student who believes they qualify for the free course guarantee should meet with their academic advisor during priority registration to proactively reach a solution that would allow for on-time completion.
+Any student who believes they qualify for the free course guarantee should meet with their academic advisor during early registration to proactively reach a solution that would allow for on-time completion.